MathThyMod/GP_emu_UQSA/README.md

 ```
 ________

-GP_emu_UQSA is a Python package to train a Gaussian Process Emulator and use it for uncertainty quantification and sensitivity analysis.
-It uses simple routines to encapsulate the [MUCM methodology](http://mucm.aston.ac.uk/toolkit/index.php?page=MetaHomePage.html).
+GP_emu_UQSA is a Python package written by [Sam Coveney](https://uk.linkedin.com/in/sam-coveney-3a179ab9) to train a Gaussian Process Emulator and use it for uncertainty quantification and sensitivity analysis.
+It uses simple routines to encapsulate the methodology of the [MUCM Toolkit](http://mucm.aston.ac.uk).

 To install GP_emu_UQSA, download/clone the package and run the following command inside the top directory:
 ```
 python setup.py install
 ```

+## Acknowledgements
+GP_emu_UQSA uses the python packages NumPy, SciPy, and Matplotlib.

+[Richard Clayton](http://staffwww.dcs.shef.ac.uk/people/R.Clayton) and [Eugene Chang](https://uk.linkedin.com/in/eugene-chang-0854505b) deserve particular acknowledgement for their valuable assistance in the form of discussions, code samples, and testing during the creation of GP_emu_UQSA.
+[Barbara Johnston](https://www.griffith.edu.au/science-aviation/school-natural-sciences/staff/barbara-johnston) also helped greatly via extensive and patient use of the code as it was developed.

+Additionally, discussions on Gaussian Process with [Richard Wilkinson](http://maths.dept.shef.ac.uk/maths/staff_info_688.html) and [Jeremy Oakley](http://www.jeremy-oakley.staff.shef.ac.uk/) were very helpful, and [Mike Croucher](https://uk.linkedin.com/in/mike-croucher-32336113) advised on the software development early on.

+The [MUCM toolkit](http://mucm.aston.ac.uk) was an invaluable resource in creating GP_emu_UQSA.

 Table of Contents
 =================